Dragonflies are not only beautiful to have around your garden, but they also keep away mosquitoes and other pest insects.

 Since adult dragonflies like to lay eggs on plants, you can add plants or leaves to the water, such as lilies.
-If you are going to add water, make sure the water is natural but not overly clean.
+If you add water, make sure the water is natural but not overly clean.
 Water should be as natural as lake or pond water.
 To recreate their environment, try growing tall grass, rocks, and plenty of lush flowers to make it more habitable.

-You can also place rocks around your garden, so dragonflies have something to sit on.
+You can also place rocks around your garden so dragonflies have something to sit on.
 Rocks will also add some structure to your garden, and they can make an excellent addition to pathways.
 You can attract dragonflies with plenty of flowers as well.
 Dragonflies don't have to have flowers, but any flower will come to attract insects.
 Flowers will also attract bees that will come to pollinate the atmosphere.

-In trying to build a productive atmosphere for dragonflies, you'll also attract a wide variety of wildlife, including frogs and other insects that will benefit your land and garden.
+In building a productive atmosphere for dragonflies, you'll also attract a wide variety of wildlife, including frogs and other insects that will benefit your land and garden.
 Insects such as dragonflies, lacewings, and ladybugs will come to eat harmful insects like mites, mosquitoes, and aphids.
 It is a natural way of getting rid of pests while fostering a lush and natural landscape.
 To attract dragonflies, be sure not to use insecticides.